Do Go On - 206 - Dungeons and Dragons

 That feels like the kind of role I would like.

-That's the big role.
 That's like the key role.

-there's lots of creativity in that role.
+Well, there's lots of creativity in that role.

 And a little bit of admin.

-We get a spreadsheet going for this.
+Can we get a spreadsheet going for this?

-After six months of development,
+After six months of the development,

-Chainmail and they created a whole new game out of it.
-So I want to show the creator
+and they created a whole new game out of it.

-what they've done.
-They played a game of Black Boar with him
+They played a game of Blackmore with him using the setting of a six-level dungeon.

-loved it.
+crew absolutely loved it.

 Oh, that's great.
-I was so worried.
-You were going to say he hated it.
+I was so worried you were going to say he hated it.

-the rules and he expanded them from 18 to 50 pages because remember he loves rules.
+Now, he requested a copy of the rules and he expanded them from 18 to 50 pages because

 So he's now expanding on his idea that's been expanded, which is really, really cool.

-when you're asking people to use their imaginations.
-And Arnison later said, quote,
+people to use their imaginations.

-he was always big on having different weapons, having different effects.
+having different weapons having different effects.

-Years later, he literally had a small book on different kinds of pole arms,
+Years later, he literally had a small book

-which are regarded as the ultimate insilinous.
 It's just a pointy thing on the end of a stick.

 Far out.